 How to Use a Solar Still

-A Solar Still is a device that can be constructed in order to distill contaminated water into drinking water or to pull condensation from damp resources in order to produce enough water for consumption.
-Solar stills can be a life-saving device if stranded in the desert without water or if lost at sea.
+A Solar Still is a device that can be constructed to distill contaminated water into drinking water or pull condensation from damp resources to produce enough water for consumption.
+Solar stills can be life-saving if stranded in the desert without water or lost at sea.
 This simple device uses the sun to evaporate contaminated water from a collection basin and collect the condensation in another basin.

 The condensation is essentially distilled and drinkable.
 It can be done with saltwater and can even be constructed to pull moisture from the ground if water isn't available at all.
 Solar stills can either be constructed out of simple materials or purchased and used for emergencies.